How long does it take to learn a new language e.g. English?

 Learning a language is a relative issue, so we can’t figure out exactly when we learned a language.
 Of course, frameworks such as CEFR have been developed to standardize training.
 In the research we used to write this article, FSI has divided language proficiency into five categories:

+Elemental Mastery: That is, the person is familiar with the basic terms and can fulfill his / her needs for example on a journey (shopping, hotel booking, etc.).
+Pre-intermediate mastery: That is, one can interact with others at an early stage, talk to one person, and make statements about their interests and needs.
 Moderate fluency: That is, the person has some degree of proficiency in the language that can meet most of his / her needs in this language, engage in complex discussions with others, and achieve his / her purpose.
+Advanced fluency: It means that one can speak this language fluently and even in specialized situations.

 Mother tongue or similar mastery: The individual is fluent in the same language as a native.